 The Ether futures contract monitors the price of ETH using the CME CF Ether-Dollar Reference Rate (ETHUSD_RR) on the platform.
 The system gathers price information on ETH trades from established crypto exchanges such as Kraken, Coinbase, or Bitstamp and then calculates a volume-weighted average price (VWAP) for ETH daily.

-Each contract is valued at 50 ETH and priced in U.S. dollars.
-There is a maximum order size of 100 contracts on CME Globex’s platform.
+Each contract is valued at 50 ETH and priced in US dollars.
+CME Globex’s platform has a maximum order size of 100 contracts.
 The exchange’s electronic trading solution operates continuously to cater to traders from all parts of the world.

-Whatever the price of ETH is at the point of expiry—when the contract is scheduled to be settled—both the buyer and seller have to honor their agreement to buy and sell the contract, respectively.
+Whatever the price of ETH is at the point of expiry—when the contract is scheduled to be settled—the buyer and seller must honour their agreement to buy and sell the contract, respectively.

 How Are Futures Contracts Valued?

-Though futures contracts are relatively straightforward in their fundamental design, a question that many investors ask is, “How is the value of these contracts tracked?”
+Though futures contracts are relatively straightforward in their fundamental design, many investors ask, “How is the value of these contracts tracked?”

 Simply, different platforms use different reference data sets and engage in real-time Ether price points aggregated from a wide variety of established trading platforms such as Kraken, Coinbase, and Bitstamp, to name a few.

-The value of Ethereum collected from these different exchanges undergoes a volume-weighted average price (VWAP) standardization every 24 hours, after which a final value is used for settling all contracts.
+The value of Ethereum collected from these different exchanges undergoes a volume-weighted average price (VWAP) standardisation every 24 hours, after which a final value is used for settling all contracts.